 Creating Purposeful Scrum Teams via Awesome Backlog

-Scrum is a practical framework to build products, provided you identified in advance what to build.
-However, even after a successful product discovery phase, you may struggle to make the right thing in the right way if your product backlog is not up to the job.
+Scrum is a practical framework to build products, provided you identify, in advance, what to build.
+However, even after a successful product discovery phase, you may struggle to implement the right way if your product backlog is not up to the job.
 Garbage in, garbage out — as the saying goes.

 - Identification – Product backlog items identification